tutorcruncher/hermes/README.md

 - `ENTERPRISE`

 #### Setup Callbooker:

+in order for the callbooker to work on tutorcruncher.com, you need to set the following env vars:
 - set `DEV_MODE=True` in `.env`
 - set `G_PRIVATE_KEY` in `.env` to the private key of the google service account
 - set `G_PRIVATE_KEY_ID` in `.env` to the private key id of the google service account

-- ensure admin has a matching email address to the one in the sales or support team (i.e fionn@tutorcruncher.com)
+Ensure admin has a matching email address to the one in the sales or support team (i.e fionn@tutorcruncher.com)

+Edit in tutorcruncher.com `sales_reps.yml` and `support_reps.yml`, `hermes_admin_id` to match the sales and support teams in TC2

 ## TODOs: